Oscar-Tark/Squirrel-EES/README.md

 [Databases:XMLDB]
 ---------------

 Databases are based of the XML standard and are simple encrypted files on your hard drive for storing static data.
-Scorpion's XMLDB allows you to get, set and query data.
+Squirrel's XMLDB allows you to get, set and query data.

 **Creating a database:XMLDB**